SerenityOS/serenity/Documentation/CLionConfiguration.md

 It is possible to set the embedded terminal in CLion to the one that your WSL distribution provides.
 This way you can build and run serenity without leaving the IDE.
-Note that following will only help if you don't use an X-window server to access qemu.
+Note that the following will only help if you don't use an X-window server to access qemu.
-It is possible to install qemu natively on Windows and allow WSL to use it instead of installing qemu first on (wsl) linux and then use X server to launch serenity inside of it.
+It is possible to install qemu natively on Windows and allow WSL to use it instead of installing qemu first on (wsl) Linux and then use X server to launch serenity inside of it.
 Check the updated manual [here](https://github.com/SerenityOS/serenity/blob/master/Documentation/NotesOnWSL.md).

-- Locate the terminal emulator for your linux distribution.
+- Locate the terminal emulator for your Linux distribution.
 Open CMD with elevated privileges and cd to `C:/Program Files/WindowsApps/`.
 The directory is usually hidden and requires additional privileges.
 You should be able to cd as administrator.
 `dir` and look for your distribution in directory names.
 In case of Ubuntu, it starts with `CanonicalGroupLimited.Ubuntu20.04onWindows_2004.2020.424.0_x64`. cd to it.
 The directory should contain the shell executable.
-In my case it's named `ubuntu2004.exe`.
+In my case, it's named `ubuntu2004.exe`.
 Copy `absolute/path/to/ubuntu2004.exe`.

 - Go to your IDE settings: `File->Settings->Tools->Terminal` and paste the path you just copied to `shell path`.
 Click OK.